-If Enterprise Parent were treated as a corporation for U.S. federal income tax purposes or we or Enterprise Parent were subject to a material amount of entity-level taxation for state tax purposes, the cash available for payment on the notes would be substantially reduced.
+If Enterprise Parent were treated as a corporation for U.S. federal income tax purposes or we or Enterprise Parent were subject to a material amount of entity-level taxation for state tax purposes, the cash available for payment on the notes could be substantially reduced.

 Current law may change so as to cause Enterprise Parent to be treated as a corporation for U.S. federal income tax purposes or otherwise subject us or Enterprise Parent to a material amount of entity-level taxation.
 If Enterprise Parent were treated as a corporation for U.S. federal income tax purposes, it would pay U.S. federal income tax on its taxable income at the corporate tax rate and it likely would pay state taxes as well.
-Because a tax would be imposed upon it as a corporation, the cash available for payment on the notes (in its capacity as guarantor) would be substantially reduced.
-Therefore, treatment of Enterprise Parent as a corporation would result in a material reduction in its anticipated cash flows and could cause a reduction in the value of the notes.
+Because a tax would be imposed upon it as a corporation, the cash available for payment on the notes (in its capacity as guarantor) would be reduced to the extent of such taxes, and could be substantially reduced in future periods.
+Therefore, treatment of Enterprise Parent as a corporation could result in a material reduction in its anticipated cash flows and could cause a reduction in the value of the notes.